Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-Your golden retriever gives you that look — the one where they spot something in your hand and their whole body starts wiggling.
-Yeah, this treat was made for that exact moment.
+Your golden retriever is staring at you with that look — the one where he knows you’re holding something in your hand and his whole body starts to wobble.
+This treat is perfect for that moment.

-These pumpkin-shaped dog biscuits are honestly so easy to pull off, and they look like something straight off a Halloween Pinterest board.
+These pumpkin shaped dog biscuits are super easy to make and look like they just jumped off a Halloween Pinterest board.

 Ingredients: